'To The Moon' Vs. 'Coronavirus Crash II' Vs. 'Armageddon'

 If the Bullish stock market scenario is playing out, then the coming stock market correction won't bite too deeply.
 If a worse scenario is playing out, then the stock market correction could be worse.
 If it's worse, it usually plays out in a few waves down.

-An Intermediate Term Sign
+An Intermediate-Term Sign

 A deeper warning that I have covered for nearly a year now is that the stock market remains overvalued - even for "V" shape recovery earnings which we will not get.
 In reality land, corporate earnings are going to be ugly to rough through at least sometime next year.
 Here are two graphics we have become familiar with: